godotengine/godot/README.md

 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
-It is supported by the Software Freedom Conservancy not-for-profit.
+The Software Freedom Conservancy not-for-profit supports it.

 Before being open sourced in February 2014, Godot had been developed by Juan Linietsky and Ariel Manzur (both still maintaining the project) for several